 Carpet types vary in pattern, loop, and texture, such as Saxony or Berber.
-You can find carpet in cut pile and in loop pile format.
+You can find carpet in a cut pile and loop pile format.
 Cut pile fiber carpets are cut evenly and there are several different types of cut pile.
 Loop pile yarns are durable types of carpeting and are great choices for high-traffic areas.

 Learning the Different Terms of Carpeting

-It is a good idea to understand the various terms that are associated with buying carpet.
+It is a good idea to understand the various terms that are associated with buying a carpet.
 Saxony is a popular type of carpeting material that is level-cut, dense and clipped to be about half an inch high.
 It is closely packed together which provide you with a soft and smooth surface area.
 This makes Saxony a good choice for any type of formal setting such as a living room area.
-It is often referred to as plush carpet and will show seams vacuum marks and footprints.
+It is often referred to as a plush carpet and will show seams vacuum marks and footprints.

-Textured carpet is not as dense as Saxony, however, it also has a very soft to the touch feel that makes it a great choice for homeowners who are looking for a luxurious type of carpeting for their home.
+Textured carpet is not as dense as Saxony, however, it also has a very soft to the touch feel that makes it an excellent choice for homeowners who are looking for a luxurious type of carpeting for their home.
 It will often feature two-toned yarn and an uneven surface that gives it a style that goes well with both traditional and contemporary décors.
 The tightly twisted construction helps it to resist stains making it a great choice for high traffic areas and family rooms.
 It is one of the most popular carpeting options.